Burson (company): 2000s

 Penn and Burson-Marsteller received negative media attention in 2008 when his work on behalf of the Colombian government (then seeking a free-trade agreement with the United States) became a political liability for the presidential campaign of Hillary Clinton, who was opposed to a free-trade pact with Colombia.
 Penn described the dual role an "error in judgment" following which the Colombian government terminated its client relationship.
 Clinton later revised her opinion in favor of the free-trade pact.

-Penn's leadership at Burson-Marsteller has been cited by PR Week as a model for the public relations industry, particularly combining public affairs experience with public relations.
+Penn's leadership at Burson-Marsteller has been cited by PRWeek as a model for the public relations industry, particularly combining public affairs experience with public relations.
 In April 2011, industry expert Paul Holmes named Burson-Marsteller the U.S. Large Agency of the Year, citing its double-digit growth within the United States and record 2010 profits as factors in the award, crediting Penn with improved performance and Burson's "global recovery".

 Burson-Marsteller's clients in the late 2000s included Ford Motor Company, which hired the company as crisis management consultants in 2009, and American International Group (AIG), on whose behalf the firm undertook crisis management work in 2008 and 2009.
 Burson-Marsteller was brought in by AIG to help respond to requests for information from customers, employees and the media, due to the liquidity crisis it suffered in September 2008.
 In 2010, Burson-Marsteller announced its commitment to no longer accept work on behalf of the tobacco industry.

 In May 2011, Burson-Marsteller was hired by Facebook to conduct a PR attack on Google.
 Burson-Marsteller contacted a number of media companies and bloggers in an effort to get them to write unflattering stories about Google.
 The campaign backfired when one of the bloggers went public by posting the emails he received from Burson-Marsteller on the Internet.